Building and Landscape Design

 Helpful Links

-As we continue to grow and develop GC campus, there is a growing concern for the impacts of our buildings and landscaping.
+As we continue to grow and develop GCSU campus, there is a growing concern for the impacts of our buildings and landscaping.
 Here are some links to help explain the concepts of sustainable design:

 Sustainability Education